 The City completed another year of street improvements funded by the dedicated street millage.
-Voters originally approved 4 mills for 4 years program in 2014.
-In November 2017, the residents approved a 3 mills for 5 years millage to continue needed street improvements.
-This has been a very successful program for the City.
-In November 2022, the residents approved a 3 mills for 6 years millage to continue needed street improvements.
-The City is also considering geographic information system-based asset management and mapping project to evaluate our existing water, sewer, and storm water infrastructure.
+Voters originally approved 4 mills for a 4 year program in 2014.
+In November 2017, the residents approved a 3 mill for 5 years millage to continue necessary street improvements.
+This continues to be a very successful program for the City in making up the structural gaps in an underfunded state gas tax to maintain the state's road infrastructure.
+In November 2022, the residents approved a 3 mill for 6 years millage to continue needed street improvements.
+Benefits of this project can be seen all over the City and is a large reason why we are not only able to do the amount of road rehabilitation that we have, but also consider measured streetscape improvements in conjunction with street rehabilitation in and around the central business district.